fluent/fluentd-docs-gitbook/guides/http-to-hdfs.md

 </match>
 ```

-The match section specifies the regexp used to look for matching tags.
+The `match` section specifies the regexp used to look for matching tags.
 If a matching tag is found in a log, then the config inside
 `<match>...</match>` is used (i.e. the log is routed according to the
 config inside).

-**flush\_interval** specifies how often the data is written to HDFS.
-An
+The `flush_interval` parameter specifies how often the data is written to HDFS.
-append operation is used to append the incoming data to the file
+An append operation is used to append the incoming data to the file specified by
-specified by the **path** parameter.
+the `path` parameter.

-Placeholders for both time and hostname can be used with the **path**
+Placeholders for both time and hostname can be used with the `path`
 parameter.
 This prevents multiple Fluentd instances from appending data
 to the same file, which must be avoided for append operations.